KrLite/KrLite.github.io/docs/notes/coding/vuepress/asset_handling/embedding_fonts.md

 ## TL;DR

-To embed fonts, you simply put them in a static directory and reference them in your `css` stylesheets.
+To embed fonts, you simply put the files under a static directory and reference them in your stylesheets.

-### Step 1: Configure the Static Directory
+## Step 1: Configure the Static Directory

-#### 1. Create a Static Directory
+### 1. Create a Static Directory

 Create a static directory right under your `.vuepress` directory.